-- a record of the number of students supported in this way - the number of days this support is given - the value (£) of support given to each student along with the rationale for the meal support - receipts to support expenditure on food, or signed confirmation by the student of receipt of funding to be spent on food that day
+- a record of the number of students supported in this way - the number of days this support is given - the £'s value of support given to each student along with the rationale for the meal support - the signed confirmation by the student of receipt of funding to be spent on food that day, if actual spend receipts are not obtained

-We do not expect this arrangement to continue on an ongoing basis for any individual student - this is a short-term arrangement, and you should ultimately assess the student's household income and participation needs in the usual way.
-You must be mindful that this flexibility relates to food support only.
+We do not expect this arrangement to continue on an ongoing basis for any individual student - this is a short-term arrangement, and you should ultimately assess the student's household income for the discretionary bursary and their overall participation needs in the usual way.
+This flexibility relates to food support only, not to any other aspect of support.

-3. Eligibility criteria: all bursaries
+2. Eligibility: all bursaries